Aswini51/DS-EXP1/README.md

 print(df1)
 ```
 <img width="166" height="251" alt="image" src="https://github.com/user-attachments/assets/662d67aa-2f30-4924-8684-61e366ca5a8b" />

+# SUMMERY:

+Use head, tail, describe, info to understand dataset structure.

+Apply isnull, notnull, sum to find missing values.

+Extract rows/columns using labels, indices, or conditions.

+Handle missing data by drop, fill, interpolate, or mean/median/mode imputation.

+Use value_counts to check category frequencies.

+Merge, join, or concatenate multiple datasets.

+Plot boxplot or scatterplot to visualize data distributions.

+Detect and remove outliers using IQR or Z-score methods.

 # RESULT :
 Thus the given data has been read, cleaned and the data has been saved to a file.